-We believe strongly that when launching a new company, the whole organization must maintain a singular focus to build a successful business.
+We believe strongly that the whole organization must maintain a singular focus to build a successful business when launching a new company.
 Focus is particularly critical for services businesses like ours.
 Focus brings clarity, creates obsession, and drives results.
-Focus is needed to master what we do and develop expertise and capabilities worth paying money for.
+Focus is needed to master what we do and develop expertise and capabilities worth paying for.
 Focus also allows us to adopt the role of a thought leader, community developer, and educator.
 We see ourselves as taking our customers on a transformation journey to become data-driven and use data in their decision-making.
 We can’t accomplish that by focusing on technology only.
-We need to be really good at the process we bring to our customers through our engagements and partner very closely with them to make sure they have the support and advice they need while they’re making changes to get closer to the data-driven image they aspire to.
+We need to be really good at the process we bring to our customers through our engagements and partner very closely with them to ensure they have the support and advice they need while making changes to get closer to the data-driven image they aspire to.

 Journeys of transformation take time.
 As we learned in our previous business, TriNimbus, “there is no compression algorithm for expertise".
-However, we need to help customers focus their learning in areas that matter.
-Snowflake has built an excellent platform that lets our customers focus on data and not infrastructure.
-By adopting SQL as a widely adopted language for working with data, customers have an easier time hiring or enabling existing staff to adopt the platform.
+However, we need to help customers focus their learning on areas that matter.
+Snowflake has built an excellent platform that lets our customers focus on data, not infrastructure.
+By adopting SQL as a widely adopted language for working with data, customers can easily hire or enable existing staff to adopt the platform.
 By removing constraints on the data architecture and models one can develop on the platform, Snowflake allows the customers to start small and iterate.
-They can do so without paying the cost of redoing everything from scratch if they want to adjust their architecture or expand the types of data workloads they implement on it.
-By enabling organizations to work with all kinds of data, customers can keep extracting more and more value from their data over time as more capabilities become available and as their architecture evolves and enables them to work with more datasets.
+They can do so without paying to redo everything from scratch if they want to adjust their architecture or expand the types of data workloads they implement.
+By enabling organizations to work with all kinds of data, customers can keep extracting more and more value from their data over time as more capabilities become available and their architecture evolves, enabling them to work with more datasets.

-The public clouds are really good at automating or removing the undifferentiated heavy lifting at the infrastructure level and letting the customers focus on what truly matters to them.
+The public clouds are good at automating or removing the undifferentiated heavy lifting at the infrastructure level and letting the customers focus on what truly matters to them.
 Common challenges of traditional data platforms, even most of those offered as cloud services today, do not exist inside Snowflake.
-Performance, scalability, concurrency, availability, durability, reliability, etc., are handled by the platform without the need for DBA, IT, and similar skills.
-The underlying architecture of separating storage from compute and even one type of computing from another on top of the same shared data offers the additional benefit of democratizing data access and processing so everyone in the organization can work with the data with no performance penalty on core analytics processes.
+The platform handles performance, scalability, concurrency, availability, durability, reliability, etc., without needing DBA, IT, or similar skills.
+The underlying architecture of separating storage from computing and even one type of computing from another on top of the same shared data offers the additional benefit of democratizing data access and processing so everyone in the organization can work with the data with no performance penalty on core analytics processes.

-Snowflake's strategy and vision are aligned around the idea of a global data network – a Data Cloud – where organizations can safely and securely share data.
+Snowflake's strategy and vision are aligned around a global data network – a Data Cloud – where organizations can safely and securely share data.
 They can do this internally between departments, breaking the existing data silos.
 Or they can do it externally with their partners and vendors in their supply chain.
-They can also monetize their data by enabling others to integrate their data into more solutions and products.
-In this vision, data becomes an accelerator for collaboration and innovation instead of the bottleneck preventing many businesses today to use it for their own needs effectively, let alone enabling external use cases.
+They can also monetize their data by enabling others to integrate it into more solutions and products.
+In this vision, data becomes an accelerator for collaboration and innovation instead of the bottleneck preventing many businesses today from using it for their own needs effectively, let alone enabling external use cases.

-We can share more on our views around some of the technical reasons why we find Snowflake to be a great platform, including a TCO perspective on Snowflake from our experience engaging with customers, in a future blog post.
-We would like to conclude this post with the personal perspective from our executive team on some of the reasons why they got excited to partner with Snowflake.
+We can share more of our views around some of the technical reasons why we find Snowflake a great platform, including a TCO perspective on Snowflake from our experience engaging with customers in a future blog post.
+We would like to conclude this post with the personal perspective of our executive team on some of the reasons why they got excited to partner with Snowflake.

-Here’s a technology perspective: Well architected, clean, easy to use, everything in SQL, close to zero maintenance, devops ready features, easy scaling, data sharing, does structured, semi-structured and unstructured data on one platform, sensible roadmap.
+Here’s a technology perspective: Well architected, clean, easy to use, everything in SQL, close to zero maintenance, DevOps ready features, easy scaling, data sharing, structured, semi-structured and unstructured data on one platform, sensible roadmap.
 Talking to customers confirmed many of these points.